jupyter-book/jupyter-book/_guide/05_publish.md

 pushed and served by GitHub.
 To do this, take the following steps:

 0. Confirm that your site files are built.
-You should see a collection of markdown files/folders in the `_chapters` folder.
+You should see a collection of markdown files/folders in the `_ch` folder.
 1. Commit and push your changes to your fork of the repository.
 2. Confirm that `gh-pages` site-building is enabled.